CI-Connect/tutorial-dagman-namd/README.md

 ## Getting Help
-For further assistance or questions, please email to OSG User Support team  at `user-support@opensciencegrid.org` or visit http://support.opensciencegrid.org for help desk information and community forums.
+For further assistance or questions, please email the OSG User Support team  at `user-support@opensciencegrid.org` or visit the [help desk and community forums](http://support.opensciencegrid.org).